 Storage Tip: To Preserve Rice and dried grains for long-term storage, use oxygen absorbers in all of these containers to create an oxygen-free environment.

 If you re-use soda bottles to repackage rice, make sure you sterilize the bottle and the cap before packaging.
-And make sure they are super dry if you put rice in wet bottles, the rice with head south in a hurry.
+And make sure they are super dry before packaging food in them. iI you put rice in wet bottles, the rice with head south in a hurry.

 The reason I’m not too fond of soda bottles for rice storage: the bottle plastic isn’t that tough, it’s not a true oxygen barrier, and soda bottles don’t protect rice from light.
 If you decide to re-use bottles like this, avoid anything that stored dairy products.Scott Ready Squirrel